 Identification of Information Gaps: Permittees may execute studies or pilot programs that fill information gaps in stormwater pollution control science to support the employment of effective strategies, control measures, and BMPs.

 Schedule: A schedule for the implementation of new or modified watershed control measures to comply with WQBELs or receiving water limitations.
+For watershed priorities not subject to TMDL WQBELs, the schedule shall include measurable milestones tied to the receiving water and/or MS4 discharge indicators.
 The schedule shall set forth the dates on which the completion of discrete tasks and the achievement of clear, specific milestones will be achieved.

-Critical milestones: The schedule must identify a minimum of three (3) critical milestones (see Glossary), excluding the final deadline for compliance.
-Critical milestones, together with the final compliance deadline are enforceable.
-The final deadline for implementing or modifying watershed control measures must be as short as practicable, considering the technological, operation, and economic factors that affect the design, development, and implementation of the watershed control measures; or otherwise, must not exceed any applicable final compliance deadline for TMDL WLAs expressed as WQBELs in Appendices 2 through 13.
-The time frame between each critical milestone must not exceed five years, unless otherwise approved by the Executive Officer.
+Critical Milestones: The schedule must identify a minimum of three (3) Critical Milestones (see Glossary), excluding the final deadline for compliance.
+Critical Milestones, together with the final compliance deadline are enforceable.
+The final deadline for implementing or modifying watershed control measures must be as short as practicable, considering the technological, operational, and economic factors that affect the design, development, and implementation of the watershed control measures; or otherwise, must not exceed any applicable final compliance deadline for TMDL WLAs expressed as WQBELs in Appendices 2 through 14.
+The time frame between each Critical Milestone must not exceed five years, unless otherwise approved by the Executive Officer.

-Non-critical milestones: Each WMP shall also contain non-critical milestones (see Glossary).
-Together with enforceable critical milestones, the non-critical milestones in the schedule for implementation of BMPs must be sufficiently detailed to allow early detection of any deviations in the schedule that may cause the Permittees to miss critical milestones or the final deadline for WQBEL compliance or attainment of receiving water limitations.
+Non-Critical Milestones: Each WMP shall also contain Non-Critical Milestones (see Glossary).
+Together with enforceable Critical Milestones, the Non-Critical Milestones in the schedule for implementation of BMPs must be sufficiently detailed to allow early detection of any deviations in the schedule that may cause the Permittees to miss Critical Milestones or the final deadline for WQBEL compliance or attainment of receiving water limitations.

-Financing Strategy: An estimate of the capital and operation and maintenance costs of implementing the WMP and a financial strategy to fund those costs.
-The WMP shall discuss which program costs have secured funding and the corresponding funding sources.
-If funding is not available for near-term watershed control measures (within 5 years from the effective date of this Order), discuss how Permittee(s) plan to obtain funding and what the anticipated funding sources are.
-The strategy shall be prepared or overseen by qualified people, such as accountants, using suitable standard practices (e.g., discounting, sensitivity analysis, disclosure of assumptions and limitations, etc.).
+Financing Strategy: An estimate of the capital and operation and maintenance costs of implementing the WMP and a financial strategy to fund those costs shall be provided in the WMP.
+Additionally, the WMP shall discuss which program costs have secured funding and the corresponding funding sources.
+If funding is not available for near-term watershed control measures identified in the WMP (within 5 years from the effective date of this Order), discuss how Permittee(s) plan to obtain funding and what the anticipated funding sources are.
+The strategy shall be prepared or overseen by qualified people, such as certified public accountants, using suitable standard practices (e.g., discounting, sensitivity analysis, disclosure of assumptions and limitations, etc.).

 Reasonable Assurance Analysis (RAA): For drainage areas not addressed by retaining the runoff volume of the 85th percentile, 24-hour storm event, a Reasonable Assurance Analysis (RAA) must be included.
 The RAA must demonstrate that implementation of the watershed control measures in the WMP will reasonably ensure that the Permittee’s MS4 discharges achieve applicable WQBELs and do not cause or contribute to exceedances of receiving water limitations.
 An RAA is an objective analysis that quantifiably predicts the performance of watershed control measures using the best available information.